-The network status of the MySQL service can also be checked by running this command at the terminal prompt:
+The network status of the MySQL service can also be checked by running the

-When you run this command, you should see something similar to the following line:
+When you run this command, you should see something similar to the following:

 If the server is not running correctly, you can type the following command to start it: